 Grizzly bears are heavy hibernators (heavy sleepers) and possess very unique traits unlike other hibernators, they can hibernate for as long as six months without drinking, eating or excreting.
 Though it is said that most bears like the black bears recycle their pee.

 Nitrogen is a major component of urine and it is reabsorbed into the liver where the amino acids that are formed for skeletal muscle are resynthesized.
-The black bear ends up loosing little or no muscle mass after hibernation.
+The black bear ends up losing little or no muscle mass after hibernation.
 Examples of other animals that hibernate are the eastern chipmunk, fish, frog, snake, jumping mouse, turtle, groundhog, and some bats.

 Adaptation (Change In Physical Features And Behavior)